InlandRevenue/File_Upload_Services-Returns-and-Information/Service - Payday Filing/README.md

 > * If the previous version of the ED CSV file is still being used, then the current KED file may be used for providing KiwiSaver details, however the KED will not be accepted from 1 April 2021.
 > * The new version of the Excel ED file must always be used from the R4 release in April 2020

+### Specification 1.2 Update to Employee Details

+* ED excel and csv files - State field - description - this is an optional field that should be left blank for NZ addresses.
+* ED excel file filed description updates
+	* KiwiSaver Status - changed valid options to be used
+	* Daytime phone extension
+	* Employee’s Exempt income reason - changed valid options to be used
+	* Employee’s reason for late opt-out - changed valid options to be used
+	* Other late opt-out reason
+	* Updated the term contributions holiday to savings suspension.

 ### Employment Information and Employment Information Amendment file upload services

 * new fields for hours paid, prior period adjustments (gross and PAYE)